 The goal is to give the developers as much information as possible to help them understand what needs to be fixed:

-2. Attempt to reproduce the problem.
+Attempt to reproduce the problem in the latest GIMP version.
 Go do what you were doing when it happened and see if you can trigger the bug again.

 If you know how to do so, start the program from a terminal, or you can follow the instructions.
-Sometimes it will output helpful error messages.
-After reproducing the bug, copy the error messages from your terminal so you can paste them in the bug report.
-It is better to give too much information than not enough.
+Sometimes it will output error messages etc. These can be helpful on a later stage of this tutorial.

 To narrow down the exact cause of the problem, attempt to reproduce it in other ways.
 Prepare yourself to explain how to reproduce it in your bug report.
 If you are running GIMP in another language, try switching GIMP to English so you can report menu items exactly with the English menu item name.
 It simplifies developers’ task.